|INTEREST RATES AND INTEREST CHARGES|

 Payment Processing.
 We may accept and process payments without losing any of our rights.
 Without limiting the foregoing, we can accept late payments, partial payments, or conditional checks or money orders or any checks or money orders marked “payment in full” without losing our rights under this Agreement, including the right to require full payment of all amounts owed under this Agreement.
 If you pay us with a check or similar instrument that has notations or instructions on or with the check, you agree that (a) we may disregard such notations or instructions and (b) we may credit any payment we receive to your Account, and our crediting of that payment will not mean that we have agreed to such notations or instructions on or with that payment.
 We may delay the availability of credit until we confirm that your payment has cleared.
 This may happen even if we credit your payment to your Account.
 We also may resubmit any collected returned payments electronically.
 If necessary, we also may adjust your Account to correct errors, process returned and reversed payments, and handle similar issues.

 Payment Amount.
 If the “New Balance” shown on your monthly Billing Statement is less than $25, your Total Minimum Payment Due will be the New Balance.
-If the New Balance is $25 or more, and unless we have suspended or terminated your right to use or access your Account, your Total Minimum Payment Due will be equal to the greater of (a) $25 or (b) the sum of 25% of the New Balance, plus interest, plus fees and plus any amount that is past-due.
+If the New Balance is $25 or more, and unless we have suspended or terminated your right to use or access your Account, your Total Minimum Payment Due will be equal to the greater of (a) $25 or (b) the sum of 25% of the New Balance, plus any amount that is past-due.
 This sum will be rounded up to the nearest dollar.
 You may voluntarily elect to make payments at amounts that exceed the Total Minimum Payment Due.
 For example, if you elect to enroll in automatic electronic payments, you must elect to pay either (1) the New Balance shown on your monthly Billing Statement at the time payment is debited or (2) a fixed dollar amount that you preauthorize when you enroll for automatic electronic payments that exceeds the Total Minimum Payment Due as calculated in accordance with this paragraph.

 X. CALCULATION OF INTEREST CHARGES